Stanislav Petrov, 'The Man Who Saved The World,' Dies At 77

 "The siren howled, but I just sat there for a few seconds, staring at the big, back-lit, red screen with the word 'launch' on it," Petrov told the BBC in 2013.

 It was already a moment of extreme tension in the Cold War.
 On Sept.
-1 of that year, the Soviet Union shot down a Korean Air Lines plane that had drifted into Soviet air space, killing all 269 people on board, including a U.S. congressman.
+1 of that year, the Soviet Union shot down a Korean Air Lines plane that had drifted into Soviet airspace, killing all 269 people on board, including a U.S. congressman.
 The episode led the U.S. and the Soviets to exchange warnings and threats.

 Petrov had to act quickly.
 U.S. missiles could reach the Soviet Union in just over 20 minutes.